Smoked Paprika Salmon with Mango Salsa (Pan-fried/Baked)

 I like my salmon well done, but if you want it cooked rare or medium-rare, reduce the cooking time accordingly.

-Pan-fried smoked paprika salmon on a white plate.
+Pan-fried salmon with paprika on a white plate.

 A simple mango salsa complements the spicy flavors of paprika salmon. (and the taste to effort ratio is appetizingly high!)
 For the mango salsa, you’ll need